YuHuaiCui/Social-Distribution/docs/Backend-API.md

 #### 1. User Registration
 **POST** `/api/auth/signup/`

-Creates a new user account.
+Creates a new user account and automatically logs them in.

 **Request Body:**
 ```json